 Sound decision making requires activating the right mindset.
-There are three key mindsets: Rational, Resilient, and Growth (see Dweck above).
-And we want to operate at the intersection of these three mindsets or at the high-performing mindset TM.
+There are four key mindsets: Seeker, Failure Resilient, Shame Resilient, and Growth (see Dweck above).
+And we want to activate all these mindsets when we are facing or in the midst of uncertain situations.

-When we operate in this high-performing mindset, we remove the biases and blinders that typically obscure or trip up our decision making.
+When we activate the right mindset, we remove the biases and blinders that typically obscure or trip up our decision making.
 We detach ourselves from the decision, which strips the emotion out, and allows us to look at the data as cool, calm data scientists, processing it properly and objectively.
 By distancing ourselves from the decision or dilemma, we can right size it and see it for what it is.

 We can make better life decisions.
 It’s easier said than done.
 Keep practicing and you’ll get there!

-why having a rational mindset matters to your success
+why having a seeker mindset matters to everyone’s success

-In the recent article “Why Do People Fall for Fake News?”, authors and psychologists Gordon Pennycook and David Rand discuss the real-world implications of the rational mindset:
+In the recent article “Why Do People Fall for Fake News?”, authors and psychologists Gordon Pennycook and David Rand discuss the real-world implications of the seeker mindset: